-So here, I’ve put together a list of three reasons why thin-shaming is a real issue, and why it can no longer be pushed aside.
-We should be promoting body confidence for all.
+So here, I’ve put together a list of three reasons why thin-shaming shouldn’t be ignored.
+We should be promoting body confidence for all, and that includes all body types.

 1. It’s still shaming!